· David Cruz · Schools & Compliance · 12 min read

 2. Appropriate Access Controls

 Behavioral data is sensitive.
-The tool should provide:
+The app should provide:

 - Role-based permissions - Paraprofessionals, teachers, BCBAs, and administrators may need different access levels